ceph/ceph/doc/mgr/zabbix.rst

 The module will now send its latest data to the Zabbix server.

-Items discovery is accomplished also via sabbix_sender, and runs every `discovery_interval * interval` seconds.
+Items discovery is accomplished also via zabbix_sender, and runs every `discovery_interval * interval` seconds.
 If you wish to launch discovery manually, this can be done with this command:

 ::